John Buchan, 2nd Baron Tweedsmuir: Early life

-Buchan was born in London the son of Baron Tweedsmuir and Susan Grosvenor.
+Buchan was born in London, the son of John Buchan and Susan Grosvenor.

 He was educated at Eton and in 1930 he went to Brasenose College, Oxford, where he graduated with a fourth class degree in History.
-While at Brasenose College he was an active member of the Brasenose College Boat Club, and rowed in the College's 1st Torpid.
-As an undergraduate, he was also a close friend of John Gorton.
+While at Brasenose College he was an active member of the Brasenose College Boat Club, and rowed in the College's 1st VIII in Torpids.
+As an undergraduate, he was also a close friend of future Prime Minister of Australia John Gorton.

+According to his father he was an “ardent bird-lover and fisherman”, and an admirer of Edward Grey.

 Buchan subsequently went on to study at the Dundee School of Economics.

 Military career

 After a period in the Colonial Administrative Service in Uganda he contracted dysentery and was forced to leave Africa on health grounds.
 He went to join his parents in Canada in 1936.
 Here he joined the Hudson's Bay Company.
 He drove a dog-sled 3000 miles and spent the winter of 1938/9 at the remote Cape Dorset in Baffinland.

 In September 1939 at the onset of war, he joined the Governor General's Foot Guards in Canada, and was with the first Canadian troopship to reach England in December 1939.
 In February 1940 his father died and he became Baron Tweedsmuir.
 In 1941 he saw active service with the Hastings and Prince Edward Regiment (with whom he started as second in command), ultimately in Sicily for which he was appointed an Officer of the Order of the British Empire (OBE) in the 1946 New Year Honours.

 Farley Mowat, who served as an infantryman in the HPE Regiment, described Tweedsmuir, newly in command (due to his predecessor, Bruce Sutcliff, having been killed).
 Mowat's account is in his war memoir, "And No Birds Sang" (1975, 2003).
 The task was to take Assoro, an ancient, and well-fortified, promontory blocking the regiment's advance.